tirthajyoti/Design-of-experiment-Python/README.md

 pip install pydoe
 pip install diversipy
 ```
+### Eratta for using PyDOE
+Please note that as installed, PyDOE will throw some error related to type conversion.
+There are two options
+* I have modified the pyDOE code suitably and included a file with re-written functions in the repo.
+This is the file called by the program while executing, so you should see no error.
+* If you encounter any error, you could try to modify the PyDOE code by going to the folder where pyDOE files are copied and copying the two files `doe_factorial.py` and `doe_box_behnken.py` supplied with this repo.

+### How to use it?
+Note this is just a code repository and not a installer package.
+For the time being, please clone [this repo from GitHub](https://github.com/tirthajyoti/Design-of-experiment-Python), store all the files in a local directory and start using the software by simply typing,

+``python Main.py``

+After this, a simple menu will be printed on the screen and you will be prompted for a choice of number (a DOE) and name of the input CSV file (containing the names and ranges of your variables). **You should use the supplied generic CSV file as an example.** Please put the factors in the columns and the levels in the row (not the other way around).

 Also, **you must have an input parameters CSV file stored in the same directory** that you are running this code from.
 Couple of example CSV files are provided in the repo.
 Feel free to modify them as per your needs.